Red Hen Publications

 Why should Bellatrix Lestrange have believed that the Longbottoms might know Lord Voldemort’s whereabouts?

 Or, perhaps, as we were led to believe up until OotP, why should she think that Frank Longbottom might know Voldemort’s whereabouts.
 It was only in OotP that Alice was suddenly identified as being another Auror, rather than just Frank’s wife.
-(It was only in OotP that Rowling woke up and started showing witches — other than Rita Skeeter or Poppy Pomfrey — actually working for a living in just about any field aside from teaching or shopkeeping.)
+(It was only in OotP that Rowling woke up and started depicting witches — other than Rita Skeeter or Poppy Pomfrey — actually working for a living in any field aside from teaching or shopkeeping.)

 It’s a question worth asking.